robertheeter/ticker/README.md

 - `verbose`: toggles the printing of detailed information from the widget to the terminal for debugging; it is recommended to set this to `False` to improve performance when running the final application.

 #### Clock Widget
 ClockWidget class to display the current time and date.
 Inherits Widget.
 Requires an internet connection to use the `datetime` library.
 Updates once per second.
+Does not accept any user input.
+Use the `timeshift` parameter to specify the time zone shift in hours from UTC.
+Use the `units` parameter to specify whether to use a 12- or 24-hour clock.

 #### Weather Widget
 WeatherWidget class to display the current temperature and humidity.
 Inherits Widget.
 Does not require an internet connection.
 Requires the `adafruit_ahtx0` library to use the I2C AHT10 temperature/humidity sensor.
 Updates once per minute.
+Does not accept any user input.
+Use the `units` parameter to specify the temperature units.

 #### Spotify Widget
 SpotifyWidget class to display the currently playing track, pause/play, and skip to the next or previous track.
 Inherits Widget.
 Requires an internet connection to use the `spotipy` Spotify API library.
 Updates continuously.
+Use the `interval` parameter to specify how smoothly the display text scrolls.

 To set up this widget, a Spotify account is required and another computer (i.e., a Mac or Windows).
 Perform the following:
 1. On the other computer, install Spotipy using the terminal: `pip install spotipy --upgrade`